platform9/appctl/README.md

 ```
 `appctl` can be configured to work with a local or a hosted `fast-path` service installation.
 For more details on setting up `fast-path` locally, check the GitHub repository [here](https://github.com/platform9/fast-path).

-Depending on your platform, run the appropriate target:
+Run the appropriate `make` target:
 - Linux

   ```sh